 Pilot projects funds may not be used to supplement or prolong ongoing research, to support dissertation research or coursework, or to purchase equipment, and cannot be used as bridge funds when other research support is no longer available.

 Funding decisions will be based on the following criteria:

-- The extent to which the research falls within the high priority topics in the NIH HIV/AIDS Research Priorities and Guidelines for Determining Funding.
+- The extent to which the research falls within the high priority topics in the NIH Strategic Plan for HIV and HIV-Related Research.

 - Scientific quality of the proposed research.

-- Innovativeness or significance of the research idea.
+- Innovativeness and significance of the research idea.